tbug-szoke/diabetes/README.md

 - What risk factors are most predictive of diabetes risk?
 - Can we use a subset of the risk factors to accurately predict whether an individual has diabetes?
 - Can we create a short form of questions using feature selection to accurately predict if someone might have diabetes or is at high risk of diabetes?

+## GitHub

+### Communication Protocols

+- GitHub
+- Slack
+- email
+- Class sessions

+## Machine Learning Model

+### Provisional Machine Learning Model
+- Takes in data in from the provisional database
+- Outputs label(s) for input data

+### Provisional database that
+- Sample data that mimics the expected final database structure or schema
+- Draft machine learning module is connected to the provisional database